Azure/c-logging/v2/devdoc/logging.md

 Note: When logging with local contexts, the context passed to `LOGGER_LOG` has to be passed using the address of the context (&).

+If too many properties are passed when defining local contexts, the error shall be indicated by calling a log internal error report function.

+### LOG_ABORT_ON_ERROR

+The internal error report function shall abort the execution if `LOG_ABORT_ON_ERROR` is defined so that such error cases can easily be noticed during development.

 ### Dynamically allocated context creation

 The library shall support creating a dynamically allocated context.